Olindias phosphorica

 Olindias phosphorica, or cigar jellyfish, is a species of hydrozoan from the central and eastern Atlantic and the Mediterranean Sea.

 The Mediterranean sea is a predominantly warm body of water, thus O. phosphorica is a warm-water Jellyfish.
 Global warming has facilitated the proliferation of the species throughout the Mediterranean sea.

+Feeding

+A Cigar Jellyfish's diet consists of plankton mostly.

+Size

+Their umbrellas grow up to 8 centimeter, have 100-120 secondary tentacles and 30-60 primary tentacles.
+Their stings do not cause much damage.